Senseneyf/serialhelper/README.md

 * Refrence guide for commands (Incomplete)

 ## Installation
 If running on a computer with putty installed in the environmental variables, simply download the file and run the .bat file.
-Shoulnd be run on the local pc.